yeagy/bss/README.md

 # BSS - Better SQL Support
 ### Lightweight JDBC enhancement library.
 Joinless ORM.
 ###### Dependencies: Java 8.
-Vanilla JDBC is a utilitarian and lackluster experience, an early java API that feels dated.<br>
+Vanilla JDBC is a caveman experience, an early java API that feels dated.<br>
 Lots of common usages are easy to screw up, like null handling primitives, or properly executing a transaction and rollback.
-The index based parameter API is error prone, and support lacks for the common IN clause!<br>
+The index based parameter API is error prone, and support lacks for the common IN clause.<br>
 This library can enhance the JDBC experience to one that's bearable.
 Near decent even!

 [**BetterPreparedStatement**](https://github.com/yeagy/bss/wiki/BetterPreparedStatement)